Haysto Logo

 That said, it’s a good idea to save as much as you can for a deposit, as this will give you access to more competitive interest rate deals usually associated with lower loan-to-value (LTV) mortgages.

-Will you pay higher mortgage rates if you’re self-employed?
+Will you pay higher mortgage rates?

-The interest rate you can get will depend on the overall strength of your application, credit record and the size of your deposit, not your employment status.
+No, you shouldn’t be charged a higher interest rate simply because you’re self-employed.
+Qualifying for the most competitive mortgage deals will depend on the overall strength of your application, credit record and the size of your deposit, not your employment status.

 Access Your Credit Report